nicolasdanelon/UnofficialDocs/source/glossary/glossary.rst

         An input/output widget, such as a search panel or the output panel.

     overlay
         An input widget of a special kind.
-E.g., Goto Anything is an overlay.
+For example, Goto Anything is an overlay.